etienne1698/tiki-db/documentation/extensions/nuxt.md

 `TikiDB` has some limitations on SSR, see [Limitations for Server-Side Rendering (SSR)](../ssr_limitations.md)

-`nuxt-tiki-db` provides a solution to these SSR limitations
+`tiki-db-nuxt` provides a solution to these SSR limitations

 ⚠️ This is experimental, not really production ready